Introduction

 The difference between

-will always1 get executed, no matter which block gets executed and even if it breaks the control flow or throws another exception. -
+<statement block 3>may be skipped if<statement block 1>or<statement block 2>return a value, throw an exception that is not caught, or break the flow of control (using for examplebreak;).
+In the first case,<statement block 3>will always1 get executed, no matter which block gets executed and even if it breaks the control flow or throws another exception. -

 For example,

-statement, then this message would actually never be displayed.
+finallyblock, but was simply inserted after thetry-catchstatement, then this message would actually never be displayed.

-Scoping in try
+Scoping in try-catch-finally Statements

 -